 I am a husband, father, and grandfather.
 I was an elementary teacher for 14 years, and I am currently an associate professor of education.

-This article covers teaching the meanings of words or vocabulary to students in grades 4 to 6 within a content literacy program, i.e., a program that includes instruction in reading, writing (which includes knowing how to apply the correct words when composing text), listening, speaking (which includes knowing how to apply the correct words when talking), viewing, and presenting infused into the subject areas of science, social studies, math, language arts, and literature.
+This article covers teaching the meanings of words or vocabulary to students in grades 4–6 within a content literacy program, i.e., a program that includes instruction in reading, writing (which includes knowing how to apply the correct words when composing text), listening, speaking (which includes knowing how to apply the correct words when talking), viewing, and presenting infused into the subject areas of science, social studies, math, language arts, and literature.

-Infusing Vocabulary Instruction into the Subject Areas
+Infusing Vocabulary Instruction Into the Subject Areas

-Teachers in grades 4-6 can teach their students key vocabulary words that represent important concepts and ideas in the content subject areas.
+Teachers in grades 4–6 can teach their students key vocabulary words that represent important concepts and ideas in the content subject areas.
 Students will also learn how to apply these words accurately in their writing.
-Moreover, they will learn how to apply the key words accurately in their speech or discussion, through content literacy strategy lesson plans aimed at how to learn new, key words.
+Moreover, they will learn how to apply the key words accurately in their speech or discussion through content literacy strategy lesson plans aimed at how to learn new key words.

-These lesson plans are different than the ones aimed at learning how to say and write key words which are more focused on learning how words are physically constructed with alphabetical letters and word parts (see Weih, 2015, 2018), but that is not to say that the two cannot be taught in concert with each other.
+These lesson plans are different than the ones aimed at learning how to say and write key words that are more focused on learning how words are physically constructed with alphabetical letters and word parts (see Weih, 2015, 2018), but that is not to say that the two cannot be taught in concert with each other.

 There is a systematic approach elementary teachers can implement that secures their students are getting the best instruction possible in learning new, key content subject area vocabulary.
 This systematic approach is presented in the next section.

-Systematic Approach for Teaching Key Words to Students before Reading Events
+Systematic Approach for Teaching Key Words to Students Before Reading Events

 When teachers teach to their students what the key words mean that are contained in content subject area texts and novels prior to students reading them on their own, teachers assure more students are ready to learn the main ideas and concepts contained within the text, thus, reading comprehension can be fostered and enhanced.
 The approach outlined below builds on the previous approach covered in Weih (2018).